Demystify the surfactants

 The surfactants

 A few years ago, when the natural surfactants (natural, really?
 We will come back to it) arrived on the market, we did not have much choice.
-This was summed up in glucoside decyl and cocobetaine and the cost of making a liquid soap of one liter was around $ 50, which was not very advantageous.
-Over time, other natural surfactants have appeared, demand has increased and prices have fallen fortunately.
+This was summed up in glucoside decyl and cocobetaine and the cost of making a liquid soap in one liter was around $ 50, which was not very advantageous.
+Over time, other natural surfactants have appeared, demand has increased and prices have fortunately dropped.
 We also realized that some surfactants, even if they were natural, were not very good for the environment and could prove to be irritating.
 Of natural origin is not synonymous with biodegradable or soft for the skin.
-Thus cocobetaine has become a surfactant to avoid that sodium coconut sulfate that we sell to meet demand, but which we strongly suggest limiting (some formulas recommend up to 80% of SCS, which is far too much, sulfates being irritating).
-We now have mild and biodegradable surfactants that may have less foaming, but that are just as effectively clean.
+Thus cocobetaine has become a surfactant to avoid as well as sodium coconut sulfate that we sell to meet demand, but which we strongly suggest limiting (some formulas recommend up to 80% of SCS, which is far too much, sulfates being irritating).
+We now have mild and biodegradable surfactants that may be less missing, but that are just as effectively clean.
 Better to prioritize our skin and the environment rather than an abundant foam, isn't it?

-Here is a comparative table that will help you find yourself better
+Here is a comparison table that will help you find yourself better Click here To download it.

 The surfactants are not perfect products, of course, but they allow us to design healthier products for us and for the environment if we choose them well and use them intelligently.
-Here is a table that brings together the surfactants selected by flower souls and their properties, hoping that this can help you in your formulations.
-Let us make enlightened choices and continue our evolution towards ever healthier products!
+Here is a painting that brings together the surfactants selected by the souls and their properties, hoping that this can help you in your formulations.
+Let us make informed choices and continue our evolution towards ever healthier products!

 - Marie-Christine Vallières